all articles

 Find an Advocate

-Change from without is always harder to swallow than change from within.
+Change management from without is always harder to swallow than change from within.
 Find someone in the team who can and will support the change.
 Involve them in the process, and have them be your advocate to the rest of the group.
 Make sure that this person is amiable and well-respected, otherwise, they will do more damage to your campaign than good.

 Demonstrate the Benefits